My life got flipped, turned upside down

 - "The Reason You Suck" Speech:

-- Will gives a literal one to Juggles the Clown after he holds up a courthouse to display his "comedy" routine.
+- In "I, Clownius", Will gives a literal one to Juggles the Clown after he holds up a courthouse to display his "comedy" routine.

-- Repeated Cue, Tardy Response: In one episode, Will and Carlton are telling Jazz about the time that the family got put into witness protection because Will got on the wrong side of an assassin.
-Will convinces some of his new neighbors (a bunch of stereotypical rednecks) to help him fight the assassin, but by the time the assassin shows up, the neighbors are in a drunken daze as Will helplessly repeats the code word that was supposed to signal The Cavalry.
+- Repeated Cue, Tardy Response: In "Fresh Prince, the Movie", Will and Carlton tells Jazz about the time that the family got put into witness protection because Will got on the wrong side of a hitman.
+Will convinces some of his new neighbors, a bunch of stereotypical rednecks, to help him fight the hitman, but by the time the he shows up, the neighbors are in a drunken daze as Will helplessly repeats the code word that was supposed to signal The Cavalry.

-- Reset Button: Season five ended with Will moving back to Philadelphia.
-It was reset in two minutes flat in the next year's opener, and was heavily lampshaded: he's kidnapped by NBC Executives to get tossed back into Bel-Air.
+- Reset Button: Season 4 ends with Will moving back to Philadelphia.
+It's reset in two minutes flat in the next season's opener, and is heavily lampshaded: he's kidnapped by NBC executives to get tossed back into Bel-Air.

-- Retcon: Ashley's age is inconsistent in season one.
-She describes herself as being nine years old in one episode while Will says she's ten in another.
+- Retcon: Ashley's age is inconsistent in season 1.
+She describes herself as being nine years old in one episode, while Will says she's ten in another.
 "Just Infatuation" has Ashley celebrating her 12th birthday and for the rest of the series, she ages appropriately.

 - Right Behind Me: